SantoriniDave.com

 Map of Chalki on Naxos, Greece.

 The most charming village in Naxos, Chalki (or Halki or Chalkio) was once the capital of the island, and its Venetian tower and neoclassical mansions reflect its historic strength.
 In its bustling core, visitors will find local product shops, galleries, handwoven textile workshops, and a distillery of kitron, a liqueur made from a local citrus variety (nearby bars make specialty cocktails highlighting the island’s signature spirit).
 Several restaurants and cafes are here with menus highlighting hyperlocal produce, cheeses, and meats in traditional preparations.
 Surprisingly, there are no hotels in Chalki, just a few vacation rentals.
-The best hotel nearby is ELaiolithos in Moni, a five-minute drive or scenic one-hour hike away.
+The best hotel nearby is ELaiolithos (Adults Only) in Moni, a five-minute drive or scenic one-hour hike away.

 Staying in Filoti